PO Box 9021, Wilmington, DE 19809, USA

 Prunella montanella

-172. White Wagtail (*) (ph) ______ AK:jun (including what was Black-backed Wagtail)
+172. White Wagtail (*) (ph) ______ AK:jun

 Motacilla alba

-The race, M. a. lugens, the former "Black-backed Wagtail" of east Asia, has occurred in North America in Alaska (with some breeding), and more rarely south along the Pacific Coast to California.
-One is said to been photographed along the East Coast of North America at Cedar Island, North Carolina, on May 15, 1982.
+The race, M. alba lugens, the former "Black-backed Wagtail" of eastern Asia, has occurred in North America in Alaska (with some breeding), and more rarely south along the Pacific Coast to California.

 Outside North America, the White Wagtail has been seen during FONT tours in Andorra, Bulgaria, France, Hungary, Iceland, Japan, Poland, Romania, Spain, Sweden, Turkey.